apache/datasketches-website/docs/Quantiles/DruidApproxHistogramStudy.md

 Unfortunately, a lot of the data that we tend to analyze is highly skewed so these caveats don't bode well for this study.
 Nonetheless, we thought it would be useful to test it anyway.

 ## The Input Data
 The data file used for this evaluation, *streamA.txt*, is real data extracted from one of our back-end servers.
-It represents one hour of time-spent data.
-The data in this file has a smooth and well-behaved value distribution and has a wide dynamic range.
+It represents one hour of web-site time-spent data measured in milliseconds.
+The data in this file has a smooth and well-behaved value distribution with a wide dynamic range.
 It is a text file and consists of consecutive strings of numeric values separated by a line-feeds.
 Its size is about 2GB.

 ## Creating the Exact CDF and Histograms For Comparison
 In order to measure the accuracy of the Approximate Histogram, we need an exact, brute-force analysis of *streamA.txt*.